Marie Angélique Arnauld: Biography

-Her days were taken up with walks, reading novels, and visits outside the monastery.
-In 1608, a sermon preached by a visiting Franciscan prompted her to effect a reform in her monastery.
-She was instrumental in the reforms of several other monasteries.
-Mère Angélique was guided and sustained at this time by Francis de Sales.
+She lived a worldly life as a nun, reading popular novels and frequently leaving the monastery for society events.
+In 1608, a sermon preached by a visiting Capuchin prompted her to effect a reform in her monastery.
+She was instrumental in the reforms of several other monasteries, transforming them into place of ascetic rigor, with strict monastic enclosures, chapter of faults, silence, fasting, a diet without meat, and prayers beginning at 3:00 a.m.
+The spirituality practiced there encouraged a life of "abandonment" to God's providence.
+The picture of human nature was pessimistic, emphasizing sin as ompresence and salvation as a privilege for very few.
+Mother Angélique was counseled and sustained by Francis de Sales; she wanted to join the group of Visitation nuns close to him, but was not successful.

 In 1625, thinking that the valley of Port-Royal was unhealthy for her religious, Mère Angélique established them all in Paris, in the Faubourg Saint-Jacques.
 In 1635, Arnauld came under the influence of Jean du Vergier de Hauranne, the Abbé of Saint-Cyran, one of the promoters of a school of theology which the Jesuits called Jansenism.
 She continually wrote letters encouraging some and condemning others, among the latter including even Vincent de Paul.
 During the 17th-century formulary controversy and the persecution of Port-Royal (1648–1652), she was forced to sign a document condemning the five propositions of Jansenism.

-Arnauld's niece, Angélique de Saint-Jean, and her nephew, Antoine Le Maistre, persuaded her to write an autobiography, which was mostly the story of her community's heroic resistance in the face of its religious tribulations.
+She stepped down as abbess in 1630.
+Supporters persuaded her to write an autobiography, which was mostly the story of her community's resistance in the face of religious tribulations.
 It was of Mère Agnès and her religious that De Péréfixe, Archbishop of Paris, said: "These sisters are as pure as angels, but as proud as devils".

-After her death in 1661, Angélique was succeeded as abbess by her sister, Agnès Arnauld.